 No Products in the Cart

-The Complete Ratio Armor is marvelously detailed, rich in color and made with top grain.
-Made from a combination of leather and 18 gauge steel with gold overtones.
-This kit includes a scale mail armor, helmet, shoulders and gorget, tassets, elbows and tunic.
+The Complete Ratio Armor is marvellously detailed, rich in colour and made with top grain leather and 18 gauge steel with gold overtones.
+This LARP Armor kit includes a scale Mail Torso, helmet, shoulders and gorget, tassets, elbows and tunic.

 |A||WIDTH (INSIDE)||18 CM||21 CM|